klmnden/azure-docs.tr-tr/articles/machine-learning/service/machine-learning-interpretability-explainability.md

 from sklearn.linear_model import LogisticRegression from sklearn_pandas import DataFrameMapper

-# Assume that we have created two arrays, numerical and categorical, which holds the numerical and categorical feature names
+# assume that we have created two arrays, numerical and categorical, which holds the numerical and categorical feature names

 numeric_transformations = [([f], Pipeline(steps=[('imputer', SimpleImputer(strategy='median')), ('scaler', StandardScaler())])) for f in numerical]